NithinB007/snapnews/README.md

-# News Portal Django DRF
+# News Portal Django DRf

 iTeach is a technology magazine platform where Editor can publish news.